RaschidJFR/ionic-header-parallax/Readme.md

 | color      | `string`                        | The color (web hex formatted) to show while the header is expanded when no `imageUrl` is set.
 When scrolled, it will fade to the toolbar's color.           |
 | bgPosition | `'top' \| 'center' \| 'bottom'` | The position of the image in the header.
 This parameter slightly changes the feeling of the animation.
 Default: `'top'`                                     |

-## Contributing

-I don't plan to be maintaining this package full-time, but as I'm usually developing in Ionic I'll be glad to update it any time I make some upgrades for myself.
-Code contributions, issues, and PRs are very welcome.
-Find the instructions in the [CONTRIBUTING.md](CONTRIBUTING.md) file.